eradicate-dev/eradicateShiny/inst/shiny-examples/eradication_app/progress_help.md

 `Spatial considerations: Extent, Management Zones and Sampling Units` and `Assessing Progress`.

-This user guide also makes use of the example data provided in the accompanying ZIP file.
-Eventually, the app will be able to automatically load these examples directly but for now, please unzip these files into a convenient location.

 ### Assessing progress

 Consideration of the primary removal method is of great importance